Acute myeloid leukemia: In pregnancy

-AML is rare in pregnancy, affecting about 1 in 75,000 to 100,000 pregnant women.
+Acute myeloid leukemia is rare in pregnancy, affecting about 1 in 75,000 to 100,000 pregnant women.
 It is diagnosed and treated similarly to AML in non pregnancy, with a recommendation that it is treated urgently.
 However, treatment has significant implications for the pregnancy.
-First trimester pregnancy is considered unlikely to be viable; pregnancy during weeks 24 – 36 requires consideration of the benefits of chemotherapy to the mother against the risks to the foetus; and there is a recommendation to consider delaying chemotherapy in very late pregnancy (> 36 weeks).
+First trimester pregnancy is considered unlikely to be viable; pregnancy during weeks 24 – 36 requires consideration of the benefits of chemotherapy to the mother against the risks to the fetus; and there is a recommendation to consider delaying chemotherapy in very late pregnancy (> 36 weeks).
 Some elements of supportive care, such as which antibiotics to prevent or treat infections, also change in pregnancy.

-Medication

-Olutasidenib (Rezlidhia) was approved for medical use in the United States in December 2022.

 Prognosis

 Multiple factors influence prognosis in AML, including the presence of specific mutations, and a person with AML's age.
 In the United States between 2011 and 2016, the median survival of a person with AML was 8.5 months, with the 5 year survival being 24%.
 This declines with age, with the poorer prognosis being associated with an age greater than 65 years, and the poorest prognosis seen in those aged 75–84.

 As of 2001, cure rates in clinical trials have ranged from 20 to 45%; although clinical trials often include only younger people and those able to tolerate aggressive therapies.
 The overall cure rate for all people with AML (including the elderly and those unable to tolerate aggressive therapy) is likely lower.
-Cure rates for APL can be as high as 98%.
+Cure rates for APL can be very high in some clinical trials.

+As of 2021, "[I]n APL, therapy with all-trans retinoic acid and arsenic trioxide results in estimated 10-year survival rates of ≥80% ...
+Ongoing research in acute myeloid leukemia (AML) is progressing rapidly".
+Arsenic trioxide and ATRA are the "most effective anti-APL agents" as shown by studies from China, India and Iran.